 As we approach the holiday season, which means prime-time business networking, lawyers will be subjected to the Elevator Speech canard, i.e., that you must be able to describe your practice in 20 seconds.

 The term originated in the old days when salespeople used to troll office buildings making face-to-face cold calls, trying to "accidentally" bump into and buttonhole hard-to-reach executive prospects in the elevator.
 They knew that they had only 15-20 seconds to make an impression before the elevator doors opened at the executive's floor, so they tried to refine a pitch that would somehow motivate said executive to say, "That's interesting.
 Come into my office and let's talk about it."

 The modern version is intended to be used in networking situations, where you have a number of fly-by introductions and little time to make an impression.
-Consultants and in-house BD folks terrify lawyers when they say, “What if someone asks, ‘What do you do?,’ and you have 20 seconds to answer?"
+Consultants and in-house business development coaches terrify lawyers when they ask, “What if someone asks, ‘What do you do?,’ and you have 20 seconds to answer?"